 A few years ago, if someone had asked me what I knew about Uruguay, I wouldn’t have had a whole lot to say.
 I might have remembered that its national soccer team won the first World Cup back in 1930.
-I could have guessed (incorrectly, as it turns out) that it shares a border with Paraguay.
+I would have guessed (incorrectly, as it turns out) that it shares a border with Paraguay.
 And I probably would have ventured that it’s a country with a rich gaucho heritage—an accidental correct answer, since I was really thinking of neighboring Argentina.

 So imagine my surprise here in 2012, when I find myself extolling Uruguay’s virtues as one of South America’s most endearing travel destinations.
 In the past few years, this small coastal republic of 3.3 million people has become a magnet for food lovers, glamorous beach-goers, and budget-minded backpackers alike—all of them eager to enjoy Uruguay’s pristine coastline, relaxed atmosphere, and rolling and rugged ranchland before the rest of the world catches on.